Characters of the Mortal Kombat series: Sindel

-Sindel debuts in MK3 as the queen of Edenia alongside her daughter, Princess Kitana, but her kingdom loses ten consecutive Mortal Kombat tournaments and is invaded by Shao Kahn, resulting in a forceful merging of the two realms.
-After her husband King Jerrod is killed and their then-infant daughter Kitana is adopted by Kahn, she commits suicide rather than become his consort.
-Kahn resurrects her with the assistance of the sorcerer Shang Tsung in Earthrealm, allowing Kahn to invade Earthrealm while regaining his queen in the process.
-Sindel is successfully revived but in a brainwashed state with no knowledge of her past.
-After the Earthrealm defenders defeat Kahn, Kitana convinces Sindel her of her true past, turning Sindel against the emperor.
+Sindel debuts as a playable character in Mortal Kombat 3 (MK3) as the queen of Edenia alongside her daughter, Princess Kitana, before their kingdom lost ten consecutive Mortal Kombat tournaments, leading to Shao Kahn invading them to forcibly merge their realms.
+After he killed her husband King Jerrod and adopted the then-infant Kitana, Sindel committed suicide to avoid becoming his consort.
+Years later however, Shao and Shang Tsung resurrect her without her memories and brainwash her to assist in the former's invasion of Earthrealm.
+After Earthrealm's defenders defeat Shao, Kitana convinces Sindel of her true past, turning her against Shao.

-Sindel is not playable in Mortal Kombat 4, but one of her subjects, Tanya, betrays her homeland and allows the fallen Elder God Shinnok's Netherrealm forces to invade her palace.
-Though Kitana escapes, Sindel is imprisoned in her own dungeon until Shinnok's forces are defeated.
-Sindel then sends Kitana to form an alliance with the Shokan armies and lead them into battle against a weakened Shao Kahn while she continues to help restore Edenia to its former beauty.
-Edenia is once again invaded in the storyline of Mortal Kombat: Deception, this time by the Dragon King Onaga, who had killed and resurrected Kitana and her Earthrealm allies before placing them under his control.
-Sindel is once again confined to her own prison, guarded by her own daughter until she is freed by Jade.
-In MK: Armageddon, Sindel is playable along with the entire series roster but was not among the only seventeen characters to receive an official biography and did not play a part in the game's storyline.
+Sindel appears as a non-playable character (NPC) in Mortal Kombat 4 (MK4), in which her subject Tanya betrays Edenia and allows Shinnok's Netherrealm forces to invade her palace.
+Kitana escapes, but Sindel is imprisoned in her dungeon until Shinnok's forces are defeated.
+Following this, she sends Kitana to form an alliance with the Shokan armies and lead them into battle against a weakened Shao while Sindel stays behind to restore Edenia.
+Returning as a playable character in Mortal Kombat: Deception (MK:D), Edenia is invaded by Onaga, who killed, resurrected, and brainwashed Sindel, among others, before imprisoning her until she is freed by Jade.
+Sindel appears as a playable character in Mortal Kombat: Armageddon, though she does not play a role in the story mode.

-In the 2011 Mortal Kombat reboot that retells the game's first three titles, Sindel is instead resurrected by Quan Chi and is the recipient of Shang Tsung's powers, enabling her to kill most of Earthrealm's warriors along with Kitana before Nightwolf sacrifices himself to kill her.
-Sindel is then again resurrected by Quan Chi but as one of his undead revenants, as which she returns in Mortal Kombat X as one of Quan Chi and Shinnok's Netherrealm enforcers.
+In Mortal Kombat (2011), due to Raiden altering the timeline and changing the events of the franchise's first three games, Sindel is instead resurrected by Quan Chi and receives Shang Tsung's powers before she kills most of Earthrealm's warriors and Kitana before Nightwolf sacrifices himself to kill her.
+Quan Chi subsequently converts the dead warriors into his undead revenant servants, a role Sindel fulfills while making a minor appearance as a NPC in Mortal Kombat X.